GrapesJS/grapesjs/docs/api/canvas.md

 ```

 ## Available Events
-* `canvas:dragenter` Something is dragged inside the canvas, `DataTransfer` instance passed as an argument.
+* `canvas:dragenter` Something is dragged inside the canvas. `DataTransfer` instance and dragged content are passed as arguments.

-* `canvas:dragover` Something is dragging on the canvas, `DataTransfer` instance passed as an argument.
+* `canvas:dragover` Something is dragging on the canvas.
+Triggering event is passed as an argument.

-* `canvas:dragend` When a drag operation is ended, `DataTransfer` instance passed as an argument.
+* `canvas:dragend` When a drag operation is ended, triggering event is passed as an argument.

 * `canvas:dragdata` On any dataTransfer parse, `DataTransfer` instance and the `result` are passed as arguments.
 By changing `result.content` you're able to customize what is dropped.